For carry on board luggage on the ship, expeditioners are limited to:

 - the red survival kit bag containing only AAD-issued survival clothing

 - 30kg of personal effects which includes day packs, camera bags and laptops.
-It does not include the AAD-issued red survival bag.
+It does not include the AAD-issued red survival bag or PPE bag.

 No single item of cabin baggage must weigh more than 15kg and must be of a non-bulky and non-hazardous nature.
 Items must be able to be stowed in the limited cabin drawer and locker space available and with the safety and comfort of others sharing cabins in mind.